Drake Law’s Legal Writing Program Ranked in the Top 10 Nationally

 Drake University Law School has been named among the best legal writing programs in the country in U.S. News and World Report’s 2022 rankings of accredited law schools.
-This year, Drake’s legal writing program is ranked 9th in the nation and the tied with the University of Michigan for best in the Midwest.
+This year, Drake’s legal writing program is ranked ninth in the nation and tied with the University of Michigan for best in the Midwest.
 The Law School is often recognized for the strength of its legal writing program, consistently ranking among the top 20 in U.S. News & World Report’s “America’s Best Graduate Schools.”

 Drake Law School equips students with the legal writing and research skills they need to succeed in the profession.
 “We have always been proud of our legal writing program,” said Drake Law dean, Jerry Anderson, “and this ranking is evidence of our continuing strength and leadership in this area.
 Our mission is to prepare ‘complete professionals’ and the ability to communicate effectively and present precise legal analysis are key components of any successful legal career,” said Anderson.

 Drake’s legal writing faculty are respected leaders in their field who produce innovative research on teaching methodology.
 This year, Professors Danielle M. Shelton, Karen L. Wallace, and Melissa H. Weresh published “Legal Analysis and Writing: An Active‑Learning Approach,” a textbook for first-year law students.
 This textbook includes explanations, examples, and practice exercises to help first-year law students master the form and function of legal practice documents.